ishine/NeMo/README.md

 NemotronLabs VoiceChat is trained with no more than 2-min long audio context windows.
 Conversational context beyond this window may not be retained reliably.

-NemotronLabs VoiceChat has been optimized to achieve a trade-off between general knowledge and natural conversation, hence it may not be as performant as the LLM backbone it is derived from, namely NVIDIA Nemotron Nano v2, in terms of knowledge, instruction-following capabilities and safety.
+NemotronLabs VoiceChat has been optimized to achieve a trade-off between general knowledge and natural conversation, hence it may not be as performant as the LLM backbone it is derived from, namely NVIDIA-Nemotron-Nano-9B-v2, in terms of knowledge, instruction-following capabilities and safety.

 The model can make reasoning errors or provide incorrect/incomplete information.
 NemotronLabs VoiceChat was not explicitly trained for reasoning or alignment.
 Its performance on tasks requiring multi-step reasoning, arithmetic, or safety-aligned behavior may therefore be limited.